Yossi/agent-stats-utils/README.md

 ## Setting up
 "Easy" instructions for getting started on ubuntu 14.04 are now on the [wiki](https://github.com/Yossi/agent-stats-utils/wiki/Ubuntu-14.04-instructions-from-scratch).
-###Reqirements
+### Requirements
   * python3.4+
   * mysql server

 Clone this repo.
-(Optional. phantomjs is only needed if you are monitoring for pending agents)
+(Optional. phantomjs is only needed if you are planning to use custom time ranges)
 Get phantomjs https://bitbucket.org/ariya/phantomjs/downloads the 2.0 version is a steaming pile of crap, get the 1.9.8 version.
-Throw it in the same dir as the other checked out files, or change the code in util.py that looks like this
+Throw it in the same dir as the other checked out files, or change the line in util.py that looks like this
 ```python
     driver = webdriver.PhantomJS('./phantomjs', service_args=['--cookies-file=cookies.txt'])
 ```
 to point to the path where you installed phantomjs.
 Create database from schema.sql (This is destructive to existing tables.
-Do NOT run on an existing setup with data you don't want to lose.)
+DO NOT run on an existing setup with data you don't want to lose.)
 Copy secrets.py.example to secrets.py and change the settings and credentials in there to real values.
-Get yourself an API key and put it in secrets.py .
+Get yourself an [API key](https://www.agent-stats.com/preferences.php) and put it in secrets.py .
 Then create a virtualenv, activate it and install the requirements:
 ```
 virtualenv -p /usr/bin/python3 venv